• Home /

 What makes a condo non-warrantable?

-A condo is non-warrantable if it does not meet specific criteria, such as a certain percentage of owner-occupied units, a limit on single-entity ownership, appropriate budgeting by the HOA, and the absence of ongoing litigation.
+A condo is classified as non-warrantable if it does not meet certain criteria, such as a required percentage of owner-occupied units, limitations on single-entity ownership, appropriate budgeting by the HOA, and the absence of ongoing litigation.

 Can you get a mortgage for a non-warrantable condominium?

-Yes, home buyers can get mortgage financing for non-warrantable condos, but rarely via traditional lending sources.
-Lenders specializing in non-warrantable condo mortgages generally require larger down payments and may charge higher interest rates.
+Yes, home buyers can obtain mortgage financing for non-warrantable condos, but traditional lenders rarely offer these loans.
+Lenders that specialize in non-warrantable condo mortgages generally require larger down payments and may charge higher interest rates.

 What should I do if I’m interested in a non-warrantable condo?

-If you’re considering a non-warrantable condo, it’s important to be aware of the financing hurdles.
-Look for lenders who have experience with non-warrantable condo loans.
-Additionally, carefully assess the investment risks and potential advantages of the property.
+If you’re considering purchasing a non-warrantable condo, it is important to understand the financing challenges.
+Seek out lenders experienced with non-warrantable condo loans and carefully evaluate the investment risks and potential benefits of the property.

 Can a non-warrantable condo become warrantable?

-Yes, a non-warrantable condo can get approved for financing when the factors disqualifying it from warrantable status – such as a high investor ownership or pending litigation – are resolved.
+Yes, a non-warrantable condo can be approved for financing when the factors disqualifying it from warrantable status—such as high investor ownership or pending litigation—are resolved.

 A non-warrantable condominium is a condo unit or building that fails to meet the minimum financing standards of government-backed mortgage groups.